 Managing Active Directory groups is probably one of the simplest tasks you perform on a regular basis.
 It’s right up there with resetting a password.
-Because it takes little effort — and even less thought — it can often be easily dismissed as a routine, unimportant task.
+Because it takes little effort — and even less though — it can often be easily dismissed as a routine, unimportant task.

 Similarly, administrators must regularly clean up user accounts and objects to help ensure optimum performance and network security.
 Although Active Directory uses encryption, poor active directory cleanup procedures can leave organizations exposed to cyberattacks and can result in costly data breaches.